 What material is it made of?

 In a filtered coffee maker, the water tank, filtered baskets, the whole external body is made of sturdy plastic except for the stainless steel mug.
-However, plastic is not a good resort for coffee makers since it comes across heating and can promote BPA infiltration.

 Is hot water required before brewing?

 The best battery operated coffee makers will allow you to choose, just like the Conqueco coffee maker.
 In Conqueco, when you use boiling water to brew espresso, you press the power button for five seconds to allow the water to pass through the system for a direct espresso shot.

 But when you want to heat the water inside the machine, you press and hold the power button for 2 seconds.
 (The device takes 15 minutes to heat and brew the beverage thoroughly)

 What types of coffee does your machine use?